marionwalton/media-and-society/9_gender.md

 Midjourney generated weddings of white couples in this example.

+The unmarked identities in the prompt were "model" (all women) and "soldier" (all men).
 Reflecting gender stereotypes, the unmarked term “soldier” is associated with men, while the unmarked term “model” is associated with women.

-The unmarked identities in the prompt were "model" (all women) and "soldier" (all men).

 The women depicted were all examples of hegemonic femininity (brides/models), while the images of men in most cases represented hegemonic masculinity (grooms/soldiers).

-** Culture**
+**Culture**
-In Figure 2, Midjourney interpreted the prompt as a wedding scene using the traditional dress for a "white" Western/Christian wedding, rather than representing the wedding costumes of any other tradition.
+Midjourney interpreted the prompt as a wedding scene using the traditional dress for a "white" Western/Christian wedding, rather than representing the wedding costumes of any other tradition.

 **Heteronormativity**